 A pandemic, epidemic or outbreak of an infectious disease could adversely impact our business.
 The infectious disease known as COVID-19, or other public health crisis, could diminish the public trust in healthcare facilities, especially facilities with patients affected by infectious diseases.
 If any of our facilities were involved, or perceived as being involved, in treating such patients, other patients might fail to seek care at our facilities, or our reputation may be negatively affected.
 Further, a pandemic, epidemic or outbreak might adversely impact our business by causing a temporary shutdown or diversion of patients, by disrupting or delaying production or delivery of pharmaceuticals or other medical supplies or by causing staffing shortages in our facilities.
-Although we have disaster plans in place and operate pursuant to infectious disease protocols, the potential impact of a pandemic, epidemic or outbreak of an infectious disease is difficult to predict and could adversely impact our business, financial condition or results of operations.
+Although we have disaster plans in place and operate pursuant to infectious disease protocols, the potential impact our business, financial condition or results of operations.